triggermesh/triggermesh/docs/targets/kafka.md

 # Kafka event target

-This event target integrates with Kafka, using received Cloud Event messages to publish a message to a Kafka Cluster.
+This event target integrates with Kafka, where any Cloud Event received are published to a Kafka Cluster.

 ## Contents